 Watermelon Mint Mojito is a refreshing summer cocktail made using fresh watermelon juice, white rum, and club soda.
 Make a big pitcher using a few simple ingredients in under 10 minutes (vegan, gluten-free).

-Here are some more tropical summer cocktail recipes which are my personal favorites – Virgin Mojito, Frozen Mango Daiquiri, Chili’s Copycat Frozen Strawberry Margarita, Mango Mojito, Mango Martini, and Traditional Red Wine Sangria.
+Here are some more tropical summer cocktail recipes which are my favorites – Virgin Mojito, Frozen Mango Daiquiri, Chili’s Copycat Frozen Strawberry Margarita, Mango Mojito, Mango Martini, and Traditional Red Wine Sangria.

 Made using fresh watermelon juice, mint leaves, sugar, lime juice, white rum, and club soda, Watermelon Mint Mojito is a refreshing fun cocktail that is a breeze to make using a few simple ingredients.
-It is fun take on the classic Mojito recipe.
+It is a fun take on the classic Mojito recipe.

 Mint Leaves – Fresh mint leaves add a nice refreshing flavor.
 Replace them with basil leaves for a change in flavor.

 Sugar – Adjust the sugar according to your taste.
-If the watermelon is very sweet, you can skip adding any extra sugar.
+If the watermelon is very sweet, you can skip adding extra sugar.
 Sugar-free substitutes like stevia or monk fruit also work fine.

 You can also opt for natural sweeteners like honey, maple syrup, or agave nectar.

 In restaurants & bars, simple syrup is added to cocktails instead of sugar.
 It gets dissolved quickly in the drink.
 You can use make one and use it too.

 Lime Juice – I highly recommend using fresh lime juice for the best flavor.
 Use bottled lime juice only if you have some serious explanation against not using freshly squeezed lime juice.